The derivatives of the heat kernel on symmetric spaces: Applications

-\section{Estimates of the time derivatives of the heat kernel on locally symmetric spaces}
+\subsection{Estimates of the time derivatives of the heat kernel on locally symmetric spaces}

-In this section we obtain estimates of the heat kernel time derivatives in the case of a locally symmetric space $M = \Gamma \backslash X$.
-Our results extend the estimates of Weber, \cite{WE, WE2}, we presented in Section \ref {The heat kernel}.
+In this section we obtain estimates of the heat kernel time derivatives in the case of a locally symmetric space $M = \Gamma \backslash X$, and prove Theorem \ref{Locally symmetric 2}.
+Our results extend the estimates of Weber (see \cite{WE}).